jldec/cloudflare-pages-test/markdown/getting-started-with-deno.md

 ## scan.js

 In the spirit of leveraging Deno as a web client, I decided to try building a simple link validator.
-This requires a 3rd-party library to parse HTML, making it an exercise in how to use ESM modules in Deno.
+This requires a 3rd-party library to parse HTML.

 I started my search assuming that a popular npm module would be my best bet, even if it wasn't available (yet) in [deno.land/x](https://deno.land/x) which is where library authors can register their GitHub repos to publish deno-compatible ESM modules.